alexahn/mermin/README.md

 ## Basic usage

 Mermin is simple to use.
-Instantiate mermin, extend, initialize, merge, and add the dynamic helper to connect/express.
+Instantiate mermin, extend, initialize, merge, and add the template helper to connect/express.

 ### Instantiate
 ```javascript